-In 1995, the Clinton Administration expanded U.S. sanctions against Iran by issuing Executive Order 12959 (May 6, 1995) banning U.S. trade with and investment in Iran.
-The order was issued primarily under the authority of the International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
-1701 et seq.),9 which gives the President wide powers to regulate commerce with a foreign country when a "state of emergency" is declared in relations with that country.
-E.O.
-12959 superseded and broadened Executive Order 12957, which was issued two months earlier (March 15, 1995) and barred U.S. investment in Iran's energy sector.
+In 1995, the Clinton Administration issued Executive Order 12959 (May 6, 1995) banning U.S. trade with and investment in Iran.
+The order superseded and broadened Executive Order 12957, which was issued two months earlier (March 15, 1995), which barred U.S. investment in Iran's energy sector.
 The March 1995 order accompanied President Clinton's declaration of a "state of emergency" with respect to Iran.
-Subsequently, E.O 13059 (August 19, 1997) added a prohibition on U.S. companies' knowingly exporting goods to a third country for incorporation into products destined for Iran.
+E.O 13059 (August 19, 1997) added a prohibition on U.S. companies' knowingly exporting goods to a third country for incorporation into products destined for Iran.
 Each March since 1995, the Administration in power has renewed the "state of emergency" with respect to Iran.
-IEEPA gives the President the authority to alter regulations to license transactions with Iran-regulations enumerated in Section 560 of the Code of Federal Regulations (Iranian Transactions Regulations, ITRs).

 Section 103 of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA, P.L.
 111-195) codified the trade ban and reinstated the full ban on imports that had earlier been relaxed by April 2000 regulations.
 That relaxation allowed importation into the United States of Iranian nuts, fruit products (such as pomegranate juice), carpets, and caviar.
-U.S. imports from Iran after that time were negligible.10